|

 my left kidney being perfectly healthy.
 More important,

+we began to envision what my future would be.
+That night, I chose life.
 As the surgeons worked on me the next day, they were

 baffled.
 My left kidney had not a trace of disease.
+My spiritual awakening had begun.
+Before this experience, my gods had been the guys in

 the white coats with "M.D." following their